godaai/scale-py/ch-intro/performance-metrics.md

 Linear speedup is the most ideal case but is difficult to achieve in practice.
 As shown in {numref}`serial-parallel`, the diagram illustrates that parallel programs require a scheduler to distribute different tasks to multiple workers, and there is also communication between the workers.

-Additionally, when using GPUs, there is some controversy over the value of $N$ for the computation efficiency metric.
+Additionally, when using GPUs, there is some controversy over the value of $N$ for calculating the efficiency.
 GPUs have thousands of computational cores, making it difficult to obtain $t_s$ on a single GPU core.
 Since GPUs and CPUs work together, should the CPU time be considered when calculating the speedup ratio or efficiency?